Ask Slashdot: What Would Happen If a Hyperloop Train Failed? - Slashdot

 dryriver writes: I've been following Elon Musk's Hyperloop initiative with great interest.
 The idea of getting from one city to another at 700 MPH without having to suffer through an airport and all that jazz is revolutionary.
 I'm glad that somebody is trying to innovate in the area of land travel.
 My question though: When conventional trains going at much slower speeds derail or crash, the result is often serious injuries or deaths.
 What happens if something goes wrong with a 700 MPH Hyperloop train/pod or with part of the track?
 Would a Hyperloop accident at that speed even be survivable?

+There's no such thing as "failure" and the HyperLoop would simply get a participation trophy and be placed in the protected trans-functional class where you can't criticize it.

-Re: That's easy, it would get a participation trop (Score:1)
+Re: That's easy, it would get a participation trop (Score:2, Funny)

 We don't know what will happen because it hasn't been engineered and built yet.
 Determining how it handles various types of failures will certainly be part of the engineering process.
 Worst case scenario is everyone dies, which isn't much different than a plane crash.
 But just like with a plane, plenty of fail safes will be there to allow for managed failures.
 Most catastrophic failures will probably just cause the train to come to a gradual halt.